taricov/WebDev_Piano_App/README.md

 # newProject pianoMJ:
-This a js-based web app for playing classical piano with 5 whole octaves with notes shown on each key as hint of help for those who does not have a clue about music theory.
+This a js-based web app for playing classical piano with 5 whole octaves with notes shown on each key as a hint of help for those who do not have a clue about music theory.

 to go and try this app:
 # http://bit.ly/piano_mj